gofr-dev/gofr/docs/advanced-guide/grpc/page.md

 }
 ```

-Lastly to register the gRPC service to the gofr server, user can call the `RegisterCustomerServiceServer` in `customer_grpc.pb.go`
+Lastly to register the gRPC service to the GoFr server, user can call the `RegisterCustomerServiceServer` in `customer_grpc.pb.go`
-to register the service giving gofr app and the Handler struct.
+to register the service giving GoFr app and the Handler struct.
 ```go
 package main